ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 When you upgrade to a new instance, you also need to change the connection information in your application.
 {: note}

-## Requirements for upgrading to newer PostgreSQL major version from PostgreSQL v12 or earlier
+## Requirements for upgrading to newer PostgreSQL major version from PostgreSQL v12
 {: #upgrading-reqs}

 If you have `pg_repack` installed, you need to remove it before performing the upgrade.
 This can be done with a command like: